-Personal trusts typically have income beneficiaries who are the present-day beneficiaries of the income from the trust often the spouse or children of the grantor.
-Depending on the instrument, principal key or may not be available for distribution to the income beneficiaries.
+Personal trusts typically have income beneficiaries who are the present-day beneficiaries of the income from the trust, often the spouse or children of the grantor.
+Depending on the instrument, principal may or may not be available for distribution to the income beneficiaries.
 The ultimate beneficiary of the principal when the trust terminates, or upon the occurrence of a life event defined in the agreement, is commonly referred to as the remainderman.
-In addition, many trusts have future or contingent beneficiaries who, depending on many factors, may altitudately receive distributions from the trust corpus as either income or principal beneficiaries.
+In addition, many trusts have future or contingent beneficiaries who, depending on many factors, may ultimately receive distributions from the trust corpus as either income or principal beneficiaries.

-The receipt of or disbursement from income and principal affects the value of the trust corpus and its eventual distribution to remainderment as a rected by the terms of the trust agreement.
+The receipt of or disbursement from income and principal affects the value of the trust corpus and its eventual distribution to remaindermen as directed by the terms of the trust agreement.
 Cash received from transactions is categorized as income or principal depending on its source.

-The proper allocation of cash and assets to either in some or principal, and the ultimate distribution of property to income or principal beneficiates.
-It determined by the provisions of the trust agreement.
-The trust agreement may contain specific guidance for the application of principal and income transactions, may explicitly reference relevants tate trust law, or by its silence, may defer to applicable state law.
-A bank should refer first to the governing instrument, then to applicable state law to ensure the bank's trust eccenting records and distributions to trust beneficiaries are consistent with applicable law.
+The proper allocation of cash and assets to either income or principal, and the ultimate distribution of property to income or principal beneficiaries, is determined by the provisions of the trust agreement.
+The trust agreement may contain specific guidance for the application of principal and income transactions, may explicitly reference relevant state trust law, or by its silence, may defer to applicable state law.
+A bank should refer first to the governing instrument, then to applicable state law to ensure the bank's trust accounting records and distributions to trust beneficiaries are consistent with applicable law.